botlabs-gg/yagpdb-docs-v2/content/learn/intermediate/outputs-2.md

 field is in our case a hexadecimal color value that will be used as the color of the embed, but it can also take a [decimal value](https://www.binaryhexconverter.com/hex-to-decimal-converter).

-The `"fields"` field is a list (we call it slice) of dictionaries, where each dictionary represents a field in the embed.
+The `"fields"` field is a list (more precisely a *slice*) of dictionaries, where each dictionary represents a field in the embed.
 Each field dictionary must contain a `"name"` and a `"value"` field, and can optionally contain an `"inline"` field.
 This field is a boolean that determines whether the field should be displayed inline with the previous field.

 The `"author"` field is a dictionary that contains the name and icon URL of the author of the embed.
 In this case, we use the username of the user who triggered the custom command as the name, and the user's avatar URL as the icon URL.